oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd04.md

 | 4 | **response_requested** (optional) | Response-Type | Indicate the type of response required for the action  |
 | 5 | **command_id** (optional) | Command-ID | Uniquely identifies a particular command |

-> **Editor's Note** - command-id is agreed to be needed.
+> **Editor's Note** - `command_id` is agreed to be needed.
 It is still being deliberated whether it is a command option, in a new header section, or as a top-level part of the command peering with action/target/actuator/command-options.

-> **Editor's Note** - version is agreed to be needed.
+> **Editor's Note** - `version` is agreed to be needed.
 It is still being deliberated whether it is a command option, in a new header section, or as a top-level part of command peering with action/target/actuator/command-options.

 ### 3.2.2 OpenC2 Response
 #### 3.2.2.1 Type Name: OpenC2Response